Lessons Learned Working With Sass and CSS Variables

 Note the following:

-• Sass variables are used to achieve a Design Theme and Design Palette and Sass mixins define Design strategies - all of which are imported and used as Sass partials
+• Sass variables are used to achieve a Design Theme and Design Palette and Sass mixins define Design rules - all of which are imported and used as Sass partials

-• Design themes and strategies are organised by virtual space dimensions (theme, typography, layers and layout)
+• Design themes and rules are organised by virtual space dimensions (theme, typography, layers and layout)

 • All variables should be named and defined accordance with their measurement type